 As a business in the tourism industry, there are a number of places to get advice, guidance and one-on-one support to help you grow and develop.

-We provide a host of business support materials that will help you start up a tourism business, including the Pink Book Online, which provides guidance to legislation for accommodation businesses, best practice advice from real case studies and a comprehensive Online Marketing Toolkit.
+We provide a host of business support materials that will help you start up a tourism business, including the Pink Book Online, which provides guidance to legislation for accommodation businesses, best practice advice from real case studies and a comprehensive Digital Marketing Toolkit.

 There is also a range of other dedicated organisations and resources that provide everything from new business grant funding to clarity around legislation.
 Most Local Authorities and/or Local Enterprise Partnerships (LEPs) provide a degree of business support and will typically signpost you to what local support is available, as well as any countrywide support on offer.